 Offer some favorite treats to your hamster from your hand.
 If you have a wire cage, start by offering treats through the bars of the cage.
 Otherwise, just offer them right at the edge of the cage door.
 Once your hamster scurries over for the treats, try putting your hand just inside the cage.
 Don't try to touch your hamster but rather let your hamster come over to explore your hand.

 The time between steps varies, especially depending on the age of the hamster and your hamster's personality.
-Your hamster may quickly accept being picked up, take treats from your hand, etc., or it may take a month or more to be relaxed enough to do so.
+Your hamster may quickly accept being picked up or take treats from your hand right away, or it may take a month or more to be relaxed enough to do so.

 As your hamster gets more comfortable, let it crawl from one of your hands to the other and over your arms.
-You can continue to offer treats, though your hamster may not be as interested in treats when there are more interesting things to see and explore.
+You can continue to offer treats, though your hamster may not be as interested in treats when there are new things to see and explore.